dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 This compiles again and feels much cleaner.

 Running this code we notice something odd though.
-You have to hit <kbd>Enter</kbd> before our game does anythign with the input.
+You have to hit <kbd>Enter</kbd> before our game does anything with the input.
 Even when you hit <kbd>a</kbd>, <kbd>w</kbd> and <kbd>s</kbd> all after one another and then <kbd>Enter</kbd> we see this in our terminal: